ina-l1/Genetic_Diversity_RSV/README.md

 All available code is written in R (v4.4.1) using Rstudio (v2024.04.2+764).

-To run code offline please adjust the file paths accordingly.
+To run code offline please adjust the root directory and file paths if necessary.

 #### Required R packages